 It is a bit of an understatement to say that the United States of America is a big country.
 In this vast and beautiful country exists a plethora of natural and man-made sights dotted through the 50 states.
 From volcanoes and lakes, to glaciers and waterfalls, these wondrous places in America will surely take your breath away.
 If you’re not a huge fan of the great outdoors, fret not, we’ve also included some man-made wonders you can enjoy.
 Some of these beautiful locales are found near towns and well-known cities, while others are found a little further off the beaten road.
-In this article, we’re going to take you through 20 of the most magnificent places in America you can check out while touring the country.
+In this article, we’re going to take you through the most beautiful places in the United States you can check out while touring the country.

 The highlands of the Appalachian Mountains stretch across the states of Virginia and North Carolina.
 Many agree that taking a drive along the Blue Ridge Parkway is a grand way to appreciate the scenery.
 This road is named after the mountain and is also a national park that stretches for 469 miles (754.8 km).
 Traveling along this road allows visitors to marvel at the verdant mountainsides and valleys at different overlook points along the way.
 In addition, there’s a hefty amount of creeks and trails draped in vivid areas of flowers and forestry that take on a magical quality when the clouds hang low in certain parts.

 Blue Ridge Parkway Waterfalls Hiking Tour with Guide